|The School Board of Putnam County|

 |3.||interventions which include assistance and support for parents, as may be deemed necessary or appropriate.|

 The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data as prescribed.
 If a bullying (including cyberbullying) and/or harassment incident occurs it will be reported in SESIR, coded appropriately using the relevant incident code and the related element code.
 Discipline and referral data will be recorded in Student Discipline/Referral Action Report and Automated Student Information System.
-In a separate section, the District shall include each reported incident of bullying or harassment that does not meet the criteria of a prohibited act under this policy with recommendations regarding such incidents.
+In a separate section, the District shall include each alleged incident of bullying or harassment that does not meet the criteria of a prohibited act under this policy with recommendations regarding such incidents.

 The District will provide bullying incident, discipline, and referral data to the Florida Department of Education (FLDOE) in the format requested, through Surveys 2, 3, and 5 from Education Information and Accountability Services, and at designated dates provided by the Department.
 Data reporting on bullying, harassment, unsubstantiated bullying, unsubstantiated harassment, sexual harassment, and threat/intimidation incidents as well as any bullying-related incidents that have as a basis sex, race, or disability should include the incident basis.
 Victims of these offenses should also have the incident basis (sex, race, or disability) noted in their student record.

 Training and Instruction

 Students, parents, teachers, school administrators, counseling staff, and school volunteers shall be provided training and instruction, at least annually, on the District's policy and administrative procedures regarding bullying and harassment.
 The instruction shall include evidence-based methods of preventing bullying and harassment, as well as information about how to effectively identify and respond to bullying in schools.
-Instruction regarding bullying, harassment, and the District's violence prevention and school safety efforts shall be integrated into District curriculum at the appropriate grade levels.
+Instruction regarding bullying and harassment by each principal shall be integrated into District curriculum at the appropriate grade levels.
 The training and instruction shall include recognizing behaviors that lead to bullying and harassment and taking appropriate preventative action based on those observations.
 The programs of training and instruction authorized by the District shall include, but not be limited to,: